Install and Use Tensorman

 Tensorman is a tool for managing TensorFlow toolchains in Pop!_OS.
 It can be installed with this command:

 sudo apt install tensorman

-For NVIDIA CUDA support, the following package must be installed:
+For NVIDIA CUDA support, install the following packages, depending on your Pop!_OS version:

 The user account working with Tensorman must be added to the